What Is Tinnitus?

 Absolute silence helps those who have tinnitus.

-Silence worsens the perception of tinnitus, as it eliminates the natural masking of environmental sounds.
+Silence worsens tinnitus perception by eliminating the natural masking of environmental sounds.
 Low-intensity sound enrichment is preferable to total silence, especially for sleeping.

 When to Seek Help